Dumb and Dumberer: When Harry Met Lloyd poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Dumb and Dumberer: When Harry Met Lloyd against these established plot points, we can identify how Troy Miller utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Dumb and Dumberer: When Harry Met Lloyd within the comedy genre.

 Troy Miller's Structural Approach